-This walk starts at the car park near Ekkodalen (Echo Valley), Bornholm’s biggest cleft valley with impressive cliff walls.
-Ekkodalen is 10 km long, 60 m wide and was formed about 1,4 billion years ago.
+This walk starts at the parking area near Ekkodalen (Echo Valley), Bornholm’s biggest rift valley with impressive, steep rock walls.
+Ekkodalen is 10 km long, 60 m wide, and formed about 1,4 million years ago.
 The best echo can be found by taking the marked path to the left and standing by H.C. Ørsted’s spring.
 And you can shout as many times as you like.

 If you continue along the route in the same direction, you will pass through Ekkodalen, which in the old days was called “Headlong Hills”, perhaps because at one time people were sacrificed by being, regrettably, thrown headlong from the top of the rocks.